Church-of-Templeos/TOOM/README.md

 See [World.HC](World.HC). `action_sector_types` is incorrectly named but easily can be fixed.
 These are used from the `special_type` feild in `CDoomLinedef`.
 You activate them via `TriggerLinedef`.

 ## The Rest?
 Read the source code.
 The above was most of the overview.
 The above was meant to give you an overview,not a comprehensive guide to reading the source code.
+DOOM is a copyright of Id Software